ToneXum/LPAF/readme.md

 ### Documentation and Information
 For an installation guide as well as information about usage of this framework, check the user documentation.
-At the moment you can find the usage [here](/Doc/Usage.md) and the reference [here](/Doc/Reference.md).
+At the moment you can find all information needed on the [Wiki](Home) on this Repo

-### Future
-If this project gets larger over time and I dont abandon it, it may evolve into a full flegded Game Engine with the same goals